cocoxu/CS8803-LLM-fall2024/about.md

 ### Presentations (25%)

 Students will give multiple presentations of recent research papers (with varied length of time, e.g., 30 minutes or 2 minutes).

-For most of the classes, 1~2 students will present an assigned research paper in-depth and lead the discussion in class.

 ### Course project (55%; group of 1~3 students)